 The Administration shall make every effort to make necessary repairs upon receipt of complaints concerning the maintenance and repair of the immediate teaching environment and its equipment.
+A copy of the Physical Plant Maintenance Work Order will be sent to the complainant.

-- 14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library for Institute purposes. - 14.3 The Administration shall provide a suitable faculty lounge and kitchen for the exclusive use of the faculty and their guests.
+14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library for Institute purposes.

-It shall be lockable with a key to be made available to all faculty members. - 14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at no more than the present parking fee.
+14.3 The Administration shall provide a suitable faculty lounge and kitcher for the exclusive use of the faculty and their guests.
+It shall be lockable with a key to be made available to all faculty members.

+14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at an annual parking fee of \$25.00.

-- 14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas. - 14.6 Reasonable effort will be made to provide adequate office space for faculty members.
+14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas.

+14.6 Reasonable effort will be made to provide adequate office space for faculty members.